 The only certain way to prevent HRS is to keep your liver healthy.
 To reduce your risk of developing cirrhosis, avoid drinking excessive amounts of alcohol.

 You should also try to avoid contracting hepatitis.
 Hepatitis A and B can be prevented by vaccination.
-However, there is currently no vaccine against hepatitis C. Some measures you can take to prevent hepatitis C include:
+There’s currently no vaccine against hepatitis C. Some measures you can take to prevent hepatitis C include:

 - washing your hands after shaking hands